hendrikx-itc/minerva-book/source/trend_stores.rst

 You can create the defined trend store in the minerva database using the following command::

-   $ minerva trend-store create --from-yaml trend_store_example.yaml
+   $ minerva trend-store create trend_store_example.yaml
    Creating trend store 'node-concentrator' - 'Node'...
 OK

 Verify if the trend store is created::